8 Variable Decisions

 8.1 Variable decisions

 When you are creating and managing a database, many decisions must be made about variables.
 A variable is a quantity or property that can take on different values.
 “Name” is a variable.
 “Age” is a variable.
 These are two kinds of variables.
 Data are stored in variables.
 REDCap accepts many kinds of data, including file uploads and signatures.
 But you have to tell REDCap what to expect when you create variables.
 Further, you need to think about what to name a variable.
-If you named everything “item_1,” “item_2,” “item_3,” etc., whoever analyzes the data will have a hard time keeping track of what variable is being referenced.
+If you named everything “item_1,” “item_2,” “item_3,” etc., whoever analyzes the data will have a hard time understanding what the variables mean.
 This chapter will lead you through many decisions about variables.

 8.2 Variable names